v0ss3n/projects/_posts/2024-10-22-wearable-electronics.md

     - Prototyping your electronics on a breadboard is the easiest
 - Pick your **materials** - what is it made of?
 Is it hard or soft?
 How do you attach it to the body?
 Prototype in 3D!
     - Make something wearable from scratch - i.e. with patterns, elastic, straps, velcro, etc.
-    - Build on something existing - i.e. on a glove or head band
+    - Build on something existing - i.e. on a glove or headband

 There are various ways to make something wearable.
 You can use all kinds of clips, hairbands, gloves, velcro, straps...
 Below you can find some of the available options.